-The City of La Crosse is developing a Flood Hazard Mitigation Plan (FHMP).
-Residents and stakeholders from the community are encouraged to attend this open house to provide input in the planning process.
+The City of La Crosse is developing a Flood Hazard Mitigation Plan (FHMP). community are encouraged to attend this open house to provide input in the planning process.

 Project Overview

 - What is a Flood Hazard Mitigation Plan?

 Community-guided document to assist with floodplain management Provides foundation for a stronger, more flood resilient community Supports eligibility for FEMA mitigation grant programs